-On the occasion of International Women’s Day, we are emboldened to reflect on the rights of women, especially the children who are in need of quality education.
+We are encouraged to focus on the rights of women on the occasion of International Women’s Day, especially the children in need of quality education.
 International Women’s Day is celebrated worldwide on the 8th of March, a day we take as a reminder of our responsibility towards the women we should care for.
 Women are 49.6% of the total population in the world.
 Educating the girls and women would be educating half of the world’s population.

 What is International Women’s Day?